-I am currently involved in a property renovation project in Bristol which takes up much of my time but love it when I can find time for my upholstery and art work.
+I am currently involved in property renovation work in Bristol which takes up much of my time.

 Prizes and awards

-- Second Sitters’ “Upholstery: Evolution to Revolution” at the National Centre for Craft and Design in Sleaford
+Recent exhibitions in which my work has been shown include Fringe Arts Bath 2019 and Second Sitters’ “Upholstery: Evolution to Revolution” at the National Centre for Craft and Design in Sleaford.

 Find out more in the Exhibitions section of this website.